 Global Excellence Scholarships (merit-based awards)

-All international freshmen and transfer students who complete their applications for admission by the priority deadlines are considered for a Global Excellence Scholarship.
-These scholarships cover either the full difference or half the difference between resident and non-resident tuition rates.
-For the 2017-18 academic year, the freshmen scholarships are $4,800 (Maroon Award) or $9,600 (Gold Award) per year for up to four years.
-Transfer students may receive Maroon awards of up to three years when entering the University in the Fall semester (transfer students entering in Spring semester will be considered for scholarship on a funds-available basis).
-Awards are competitive, based on academic merit—students selected for awards are among the best in their high school class and show a record of very strong academic preparation.
+All international freshmen and transfer students who complete their applications for admission by the deadlines are automatically considered for a Global Excellence Scholarship.
+For the 2018-19 academic year, the freshmen scholarships are $10,000 or $5,000 per year for up to four years.
+Transfer students may receive $5,000 per year for up to three years when entering the University in the Fall semester.
+Transfer students entering in Spring semester will be considered for scholarships on a funds-available basis.
+Awards are competitive and based on academic merit.
+Students selected for awards are among the best in their class and show a record of very strong academic preparation.
 There is no separate scholarship application required; students are considered based on an overall assessment of their on-time admission application.
-If you have been awarded a Global Excellence Scholarship and have questions about the award, please view these Frequently Asked Questions on the International Student and Scholar Services Website.
+Students must maintain their F-1 immigration status to remain eligible for these scholarships.
+If you have been awarded a Global Excellence Scholarship and have questions about the award, please view the Frequently Asked Questions on the International Student and Scholar Services Website.

 International Student and Scholar Services Scholarships (need-based awards)